-Most of the vessels at the auction are Norwegian, but foreign vessels also deliver their catch in Norway, - and vice versa.
+Most of the vessels participating in the auction are Norwegian, but foreign vessels also deliver their catch in Norway, - and vice versa.
 Practically all sales are made via an electronic auction where catches are registered electronically and presented to potential buyers while the vessel is still at sea.
+The auction itself is a blind auction,, maning each bidder can only see his own bids until after the auction is over.
+However, after the auction, all results are made available to those participating in the auction.
 The catch is registered via phone, and the buyer’s bid is based on precisely given commercial data.
 The catch is then offered within a biding area, ensuring that the buyers are in a geographical position to receive the fish without a decline in quality and that the transport remains thrifty for the fishermen.

 It speaks for itself when we say that the system is founded upon trust.
 Auctions of this kind elsewhere, will normally be using box displays of the fish to be seen and controlled by the buyer before he makes a bid.